14dayscash/Landing-Page/post-facing-foreclosure-visalia.md

 1. **120 or more days delinquent.** Federal law generally requires your servicer to wait until you are at least 120 days behind before starting foreclosure.
 2. **Notice of Default (NOD) recorded.** This is the formal start.
 It gets recorded with the county and mailed to you, and it opens a 90-day window to reinstate the loan by paying what you owe.
 3. **90-day reinstatement period.** Pay the past-due amount during this window and the lender cannot proceed.
 You can still reinstate up until 5 business days before the eventual sale date, this window does not fully close at day 90.
 4. **Notice of Trustee Sale (NOTS).** If the default is not cured, the trustee can record this, setting the sale date.
-It has to be recorded at least 20 days before the sale.
+It has to be recorded 20 days before the sale.
 5. **Trustee sale.** The auction itself.
 California gives no redemption period afterward, once the sale happens, there is no getting the house back the way some other states allow.

 Add it up and the realistic minimum from your first missed payment to an actual sale is around 230 days, roughly seven and a half months, and it often runs longer in practice.
 That is not a reason to wait.
 It is time you can actually use.